chak14/InspireMusic/README.md

 > [!Tip]
 > To preview the performance, please refer to [InspireMusic Demo Page](https://funaudiollm.github.io/inspiremusic).

 InspireMusic is a toolkit for music, song, and audio generation.
 It consists of an autoregressive transformer with a flow-matching based model.
 This toolkit is for users to generate music, song, and audio.
 InspireMusic can generate high-quality music in long-form with text-to-music and music continuation.
-InspireMusic incorporates audio tokenizers with autoregressive transformer and flow-matching modeling, allowing for the controllable generation of music, song, and audio with both text and audio prompts.
+InspireMusic incorporates audio tokenizers with autoregressive transformer and flow-matching modeling, allowing for the generation of music, song, and audio aligned with both text and music prompts.
 The toolkit currently supports music generation.

 ## InspireMusic
 <p align="center"><table><tr><td style="text-align:center;"><img alt="Light" src="asset/InspireMusic.png" width="100%" /></tr><tr><td style="text-align:center;">